 Telecalling requires patience, persuasiveness, and persistence.
 It’s also important to have excellent communication and typing skills, alongside the ability to perform in an office setting.

 Most importantly, telecalling is all about building repeat business through good customer relations.

 3. How to improve telecalling skills?

-Telephone courtesy begins as soon as you answer the phone or vice versa, and the chances of building rapport with the customer are minimal.
-When you speak on the phone, make sure to always be pleasant.
-Stay calm and speak clearly.
-Also, refer to clients by their names.
+Telephone courtesy begins as soon as you answer the phone or vice versa.
+Moreover, the chances of building rapport with the customer are mostly minimal.

 As such, when you speak on the phone, make sure to always be pleasant.
 Stay calm and speak clearly.
 Also, refer to clients by their names whenever you address them.